DavideRasla/My_Project_design/DashBoard/test-suite/README.md

 # Unit and Coverage Testing

-This directory contains some utilities to run unit testing and and coverage testing on some platform-independent parts of the Sonar system.
+This directory contains some utilities to run unit testing and and coverage testing on this Dashboard system.

 To run these tests, run:
 ```sh